48 Hours in Bozeman, MT: Fun Things to Do

 Bozeman has many hotels at many price points.
 Summer prices can be shockingly high due to strong demand in the peak season.

-Downtown favorites are: The LARK, AC Hotel, element, and the Kimpton Armory Hotel.
+Downtown favorites are: The LARK, AC Hotel, Element, and the Kimpton Armory Hotel.
 Staying downtown makes it easy to eat, shop and dine within walking distance.

 Bozeman Day 1